 Drug development can be described as the process of obtaining the relevant information necessary to be included on your drug prescribing information.
 Development Plan (DP) is the strategic document that guides the lifecycle of a new product from the pre-clinical lead compound stage through Lifecycle Management (LCM).
 LCM starts with the first approval of BLA/NDA (first Marketing Authorization) and encompasses development of new indications.
 In mature pharma organization, DP is approved by the governance bodies.
 Once approved, it can be regarded as the agreement between executive leadership/board of directors and the program team involved in the discovery, development & commercialization of the product.
 The DP is a living document and should be amended when the development strategy changes.

 Before diving into the recommended DP chapters, it is essential to understand the drug development process complexities.
-The 2016 analysis by the Tufts Center for the Study of Drug Development of the average cost to develop and gain marketing approval for a new drug—is $2.87 billion.
+The average cost to develop a new drug according to Deloitte is $2.2 billions.
 Drug development is not only costly; it is a lengthy, laborious and usually, sequential process.
 The latter may change in some extend for the USA, pending the appointment of new FDA commissioner.
 Future changes in regulations may potentially revolutionize and accelerate the drug development process and lower the drug prices.
 However, as of today, one can safely rely on the typical stages described below.

 - Discovery Phase can take 2-10 years.
 Compounds are created either in pharma discovery labs or collaborating universities and biotech labs.
 The major goal of discovery teams is lead compound Lead compound is a chemical compound that has pharmacological or biological activity likely to be therapeutically useful (change the course of the targeted disease), but may still have a suboptimal structure that requires modification to fit better to the target.